rushkeldon/preso/README.md

 - The app loads `preso_index.json` automatically and builds the presentation UI.
 - Slides, background music, and other features are configured via the JSON file.

+## Caveats
+- The JS file mutates the page that it is hosted in to create the presentation.
+  - A google font is loaded dynamically

 ## Example

 See `public/index.html` and `preso_index.json` for a complete example setup.